 Jun 29, 2017

-Game of Thrones has been both criticized for its treatment of women and praised for its fiercely bold female characters.
+Game of Thrones (GoT) has been both criticized for its treatment of women and praised for its strong and fiercely bold female characters.

-Last week, we discussed - at length - some general first impressions from a Game of Thrones dataset.
+Last week, we discussed — at length — some general first impressions from a GoT analysis.
 After digging into this dataset1 a little further, there were a few counter intuitive findings such as average versus total screen time for male and female characters.

-The Game of Thrones show is very male dominated as a whole, so our interest was piqued when we found that female characters, on average, actually have much more screen time than male characters.
+The show is very male-dominated as a whole, so our interest was piqued when we found that female characters, on average, actually have much more screen time than male characters.

 But remembering high school statistics class, we know that averages can be misrepresentative of the population as a whole.